amprku/nestable_revamped/README.md

 # nestable_revamped
-making the a, forgotten, 'nestable' jQuery tool by  do what I want it to.
+making the a forgotten 'nestable' jQuery tool by  do what I want it to.
 To be specific, this one:
 ```
 https://github.com/dbushell/Nestable